 - Works of repair not materially affecting the fabric or any historic material

 List A works do not require diocesan consultation or written permission.
-Such works can be logged through an online record via the Online Faculty System (OFS), but this is not a statutory requirement; they should be entered into the church's log book.
+Such works can be logged through an online record via the Online Faculty System (OFS), but this is not a statutory requirement.
+They should always be entered into the church's log book.

-- List A is published in full here – the 'specified conditions' are located in the right-hand column
+- List A can be consulted in full – the 'specified conditions' are located in the right-hand column

-List B incorporates more major repair matters, including:
+List B incorporates more major repair matters (subject to 'specified conditions'), including:

 - Works of repair affecting the fabric or historic material – on condition that: